Enrolment Information (Adult Learners 19+) - Capital City College Group

 Here are the different types of documents we accept:

-a) Biometric Residency Cards (BRC): If you have one of these cards and it says “Limited Leave to Enter or Remain,” “Leave to Enter or Remain,” “Stateless status,” or “Self-Employed visa,” we will accept it.
-If you are the husband, wife, civil partner, or child of someone with a BRC, we will need to see your Marriage Certificate or Birth Certificate, your spouse’s/civil partner’s/family member’s passport/visa, and your own passport/visa.
+a) Biometric Residency Permit (BRP): If you have one of these cards and it says “Limited Leave to Enter or Remain,” “Leave to Enter or Remain,” “Stateless status,” or “Self-Employed visa,” we will accept it.
+If you are the husband, wife, civil partner, or child of someone with a BRP, we will need to see your Entry Clearance Visa, Marriage Certificate or Birth Certificate, your spouse’s/civil partner’s/family member’s passport/visa, and your own passport/visa.
 We will also need to see evidence that your spouse/civil partner/family member has lived in the UK for 3 years.
-Both your visa and your spouse’s/civil partner’s/child’s visa should cover you for at least 12 months after your course starts
+Both your visa and your spouse’s/civil partner’s/child’s visa should cover you for at least 12 months after your course starts.
+If you are a family member of a British national, you will need to meet the residency yourself.

-c) British Birth Certificate with photo ID: If you are 16 -18 years old, we may ask to see your parents’ passports or documents of residency in the UK
+c) Full British Birth Certificate with photo ID.
+To prove you are a British citizen, we may ask to see your parents’ passports or documents of residency in the UK.

 Residency statuses that don’t require 3 years of proof